Suhaas15/Password_Manager/README.md

-# Password_Manager
+# Password Manager
-A python Tkinter app to generate and store your passwords securely.
+A Python Tkinter app to generate and store your passwords securely.